ncskier/katacoda/tekton-dashboard/step1.md

 In this section, we will install and expose the Tekton Dashboard.

+## Katacoda Kubernetes Cluster

+It might take a minute or two for Katacoda to initialize your Kubernetes cluster.
+When your cluster has been initialized, the `kubectl cluster-info`{{execute}} command will return the cluster info.

+Now, let's begin!

 ## Install the Tekton Dashboard Prerequisites

 - Tekton Pipelines